 Determine Your Target Customer

 As a real estate professional, you know that not all leads are equal.
-Since you’re going to pay for advertisements, you want leads that will bring you the maximum return on your investment (ROI) quickly.
+Since you’re going to pay for advertisements, you want to adopt a lead generation strategy that will bring you the maximum return on your investment (ROI) quickly.
 Therefore, you want to focus on how to target your ideal clients who are ready to buy or sell right now.

 In your Google AdWords account, you can use the “targeting” and “observation” pages to adjust your ad accordingly.
 This is where you decide which demographics you want to see your ad, the locations, topics, and more.
 The more details you specify, the more targeted your ad will be.
 Although this means that Google will show your ad to a smaller number of people, the right targeting will be more profitable and save you money.